awsdocs/aws-xray-developer-guide/doc-source/xray-tagging.md

 1. Choose **Create group**\.

 1. On the **Create group** page, specify a name and filter expression for the group\.
-For more information about these properties, see [Configuring groups in the X\-Ray console](xray-console-groups.md)\.
+For more information about these properties, see [Configuring groups](xray-console-groups.md)\.

 1. In **Tags**, enter a tag key, and optionally, a tag value\.
 For example, you can enter a tag key of **Stage**, and a tag value of **Production**, to indicate that this group is for production use\.
 As you add a tag, a new line appears for you to add another tag, if needed\.
 See [Tag restrictions](#xray-tagging-restrictions) in this topic for limitations on tags\.